• Skip to primary navigation

 There are many recipes online you could make.
 Personally, my husband's abuela taught us to make it, and we make our own in large quantities and freeze it.

-Where I live in a very diverse area, there are some small Hispanic stores where I could buy it made fresh and authentic, without additives and unclean ingredients.
-You could also buy it in person from someone in the Hispanic community.
+Where I live in a very diverse area, there are some small Hispanic stores where I could buy it made fresh and authentic and homemade, without additives and unclean ingredients.

 For the Annotto seed oil, this is something Hispanic cooks have ready for regular cooking, but if you're new to Hispanic recipes you may not be familiar with it.
 My husband loves the color this adds to foods.

-What to Serve with Paleo Picadillo
+What to Serve with Puerto Rican Picadillo

 There are SO many uses for Puerto Rican Picadillo!
 My husband and I love to let it be the star of the meal.

-Typically, we serve it over white rice.
+• Typically, we serve it over white rice.
 The rice is perfect for soaking up the sauce and absorbing the flavors!

-When I'm doing Whole30, my favorite way to keep it Whole30 Picadillo is to serve it on top of yucca.
-Boil the frozen yucca according to package instructions, remove the woody stems, and serve!
-So yummy!
-It's one of my favorite Whole30 meals, and quite filling!
+• When I used to do Whole30, my favorite way to keep this recipe Whole30 compatible was to serve it on top of yucca.
+Boil the frozen yucca according to package instructions, remove the woody stems, and serve.

-Picadillo can also be stuffed inside of foods such as empanadas, papas rellenas, or arepas.
+• Picadillo can also be stuffed inside of foods such as empanadas, papas rellenas, or arepas.
 If you're using this recipe to stuff something, reduce the amount of liquid used.
+Specifically, reduce the tomato sauce, water, and oil.
+That way your mixture isn't soaking the empanada dough or whatever you're stuffing.

-Storage instructions for Whole30 Picadillo
+Storage instructions

 Once cooled or mostly cooled, store it in an air tight container in the fridge.